 The most familiar type of basil for westerners is commonly known as sweet basil.
 While sweet basil does have a lot in common with other types of basil, it is not exactly the same as Thai basil and others of the 100 or so members of the basil family.
-Its similarity to them means that it can be used as a decent or in-a-pinch alternative, but may not be ideal. ‘
+Its similarity to them means that different types can be used as a decent in-a-pinch alternative, but it may not be ideal. ‘

 Use sweet basil primarily for European dishes, particularly those from the Mediterranean region.
 If you are making Thai dishes, you will naturally want to opt for Thai basil if you can find it.
 Indian dishes may benefit from the use of holy basil.

 Basil is well known for its strong aroma; however, that aroma can disappear relatively quickly as the herb is cooked.
-Basil does not stand up to long cooking times very well when compared to other herbs like oregano or thyme.
+Basil does not stand up to long cooking times very well, especially when compared to other herbs like oregano or thyme.
 To prevent loss of flavor, you will want to add basil later in the cooking process than you would most other herbs.
 Some experts recommend adding fresh basil as late as the last 60 seconds of cooking.

-Do store basil correctly.
 Basil is versatile in that you can store it in multiple ways without too much lost flavor when you want to use it.
 Fresh basil leaves can be chopped and frozen in ice cube trays filled with water.
 When you need to give one of your dishes the flavor of basil, simply pop one of the cubes into it.
 If you only need it to last a few days, fresh basil can be stored upright in a container of water in the refrigerator like a bouquet of flowers.

 This herb is also usable when dried.
 Dried basil should be stored away from light and in an airtight container to maximize its lifespan.

 Wilted basil is not the same thing as basil that has been properly dried.
 Wilted basil will not be a visually appealing addition to your dish, nor will be it as flavorful as the herb should be.